Did you know that there are plants that repel mosquitoes naturally?

 If you want to use lemon geranium to repel mosquitoes in your home, consider using it in a diffuser.

-Add a few drops of lemon geranium essential oil to your diffuser, and it will release the scent into the air, keeping mosquitoes away.
+Add a few drops of lemon geranium essential oil to your diffuser, and the scent will release into the air, keeping mosquitoes away.

 15. Sage

-Sage is another herb people have used for centuries for its medicinal properties, but did you know that it is also one of the plants that repel mosquitoes?
+Sage is another herb people have used for centuries for its medicinal properties.

 Its natural oils can help deter mosquitoes, making it a great addition to your garden or patio.